Updated: Mar 7

 - Coaster, trays and cheese/ charcuterie boards with resin, can be hand washed with mild soap & water, and a soft cloth (or microfibre cloth).

 - With cheese/charcuterie boards, the wood/timber area should be treated as all wood cheese boards.
 It should never go in a dishwasher.
 Soaking any wood boards in dishwater is never recommended.
 Set board in empty sink and use soft cloth with mild dish soap to clean, then dry.
 Every now & then the wood/timber area may need to be reconditioned with food grade oil.
+Do not use food oils that can go rancid.

 - For pieces that have added texture like gemstones, they’re super easy to clean & wash.
 The gemstones are semi precious stones so completely washable.